OHDSI/TheBookOfOhdsi/NetworkResearch.md

 In the next section we will talk about how to create your own network study.

-### Design Considerations for an OHDSI Network Study
+### Design considerations for an OHDSI network study

 Designing a study to run across the OHDSI Network requires a paradigm shift in how you design and assemble your study code.
 Ordinarily, you may design a study with a target data set in mind.
 In doing so, you may write code relative to what you know to be true in the data you are utilizing for your analysis.
 For example, if you were assembling an angioedema cohort you may opt to pick only concept codes for angioedema that are represented in your CDM.
 This may be problematic if your data are in a specific care setting (e.g. primary care, ambulatory settings) or specific to a region (e.g. US-centric).
 You might be biasing your cohort definition.